FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Video library=A carefully curated library of free chess videos.
 Appears as a dropdown option on the menu bar as well as on menu page.
 Links to http://lichess.org/video

-Mobile app=Lichess' very own free and open source Android and IOS application.
+Mobile App=Lichess' very own free and open source Android and IOS application.
 Appears on the footer of the menu page.
 Links to http://lichess.org/mobile

 Webmasters=Information on how webmasters can embed Lichess features such as the daily puzzle or Lichess TV.
 Appears on the footer of the menu page.
 Links to http://lichess.org/developers